HR Analytics For Diversity And Inclusion - People Development Magazine

 Promoting Pay Equity

 HR analytics is invaluable for ensuring equal pay for equal work.
-By analyzing salary data across gender, race, and other demographics, HR professionals can uncover discrepancies in pay and take proactive steps to correct them.
+By analysing salary data across gender, race, and other demographics, HR professionals can uncover discrepancies in pay and take proactive steps to correct them.

 Key Principle: Pay equity is not just a compliance issue—it’s a cornerstone of an inclusive culture in which all employees feel respected and fairly compensated.